-Lenders want to be positive that giving you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
 You'll need a score of at least 740 to get a satisfactory interest rate.
-You'll still qualify for a loan with a lower score, but the interest paid in the long run could be more than double the amount of an individual with a better FICO score.
+You'll still get approved for a mortgage with a lower score, but the interest paid over time could be more than double the amount of an individual having a higher credit score.

-Staying on top of your FICO score is the first step in purchasing a home.
+Staying on top of your FICO score is the first step in owning a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get there?
+You want a higher score, but how do you get it?
 Improving your FICO score takes time.
-It can be rare to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

 - Stay on top of payments.
-Your credit score plummets with each account that goes to collections.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.
+Your credit score plummets with every account that goes to collections.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're able to make payments to a lender.

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt transferred to a single card.
+But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the bulk of your debt sitting on a single card.

-- Apply for gas station cards or store credit.
-For those who have no credit or low credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You should always avoid keeping a high balance for too long because these types of cards normally have a higher interest rate.
+- Department store cards and gas cards.
+For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You should always avoid maintaining a large balance for too long because these types of cards normally have a higher interest rate.

 - Use your credit.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
+But, make sure you pay them off in one or two payments.

-Knowing the methods you can use to improve your credit score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of RE/MAX Advantage Realty, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of RE/MAX Advantage Realty, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.